bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

 - write fast, scalable code by default
   - most operations in games are of the form "look at each of these objects and do the same thing to them"
-  - because of better [data locality](TODO), ECS architectures are much faster at iterating during these operations
+  - because of better [data locality], ECS architectures are much faster at iterating during these operations
   - no more speculative rewrites of whole subsystems: gradually optimize the hot loops
 - have engine code that looks like library code that looks like game code
   - this makes [contributing](/learn/contribute) fixes and features to Bevy much easier